guaguanco127/br.utility.monobass.1.0/MaxMSP Abstraction/README.md

 ## <a name="Use"></a>How To Use

 The first two inlets are for the left and the right stereo signals.
 The 3rd inlet either bypasses the effect, or turns it on.
 An integer of 0 and 1 turns it off and on.
 The 4th inlet takes a float which is the cutoff frequency.
+The 5th inlet adjusts the 3 different mix settings for the mono bass signal: 0 = -0.0 dB, 1 = -3.0 dB, 2 = -6.0 dB.
+The default is 1.

 Double click on the object and you can see inside of the object.
 This way you can study how it was built.